Race and health: Race-based treatment

-Racial groups, especially when defined as minorities or ethnic groups, often face structural and cultural barriers to access healthcare services.
-The development of culturally and structurally competent services and research that meet the specific health care needs of racial groups is still in its infancy.
+Minority ethnic groups often face structural and cultural barriers to access healthcare services.
+The development of culturally and structurally competent services and research that meet the specific health care needs of minority groups is still in its infancy.

 Scientific studies have shown the lack of efficacy of adapting pharmaceutical treatment to racial categories.
 "Race-based medicine" is the term for medicines that are targeted at specific racial clusters which are shown to have a propensity for a certain disorder.
 The first example of this in the U.S. was when BiDil, a medication for congestive heart failure, was licensed specifically for use in American patients that self-identify as black.
 Previous studies had shown that African American patients with congestive heart failure generally respond less effectively to traditional treatments than white patients with similar conditions.

 After two trials, BiDil was licensed exclusively for use in African American patients.
 Critics have argued that this particular licensing was unwarranted, since the trials did not in fact show that the drug was more effective in African Americans than in other groups, but merely that it was more effective in African Americans than other similar drugs.
 It was also only tested in African American males, but not in any other racial groups or among women.
 This peculiar trial and licensing procedure has prompted suggestions that the licensing was in fact used as a race-based advertising scheme.

 Critics are concerned that the trend of research on race-specific pharmaceutical treatments will result in inequitable access to pharmaceutical innovation and smaller minority groups may be ignored.
 This has led to a call for regulatory approaches to be put in place to ensure scientific validity of racial disparity in pharmacological treatment.

 An alternative to "race-based medicine" is personalized or precision medicine.
 Precision medicine is a medical model that proposes the customization of healthcare, with medical decisions, treatments, practices, or products being tailored to the individual patient.
 It involves identifying genetic, genomic (e.g. whole genome sequencing), and clinical information—as opposed to using race as a proxy for these data—to better predict a patient's predisposition to certain diseases.